tom-seddon/beeblink/docs/fs.md

   any `!B` file will always be ignored
 - When pressing 2 keys on OS 1.20 (B)/OS 2.00 (B+), the boot process
-  will pause until both keys are released before attempting to do the `*EXEC`, and any soft key 10 (BREAK) expansion will be discarded.
+  will pause until both keys are released before attempting to do the `*EXEC` (note on-screen message), and any soft key 10 (BREAK) expansion will be discarded.
 This is a workaround for an OS bug

 # Command reference